 Hiya!
 I’m Ally from Brighton.

 My dream pet would be a lovely wooly alpaca.
 I secretly salute magpies with the fear something bad will happen if I don’t.
 It’s a serious problem when driving through Brighton.
-I have curly hair and when I’m on holiday in the heat I look like Monica from Friends.
+I have curly hair and when I’m on holiday I look like Monica from Friends.
 ‘It’s the humidity!’
 I have a total nut case of a cat Cleo who hates everyone.
 She once ate a meter of parcel string and needed emergency surgery!
-Fool!

 Check her out #cleothebestcatever